 If you're paying off an existing mortgage, you may have to pay an Early Repayment Charge to your existing lender.
 If you haven’t got an existing mortgage, you can still apply and use the money for something else.

 - How does this compare to the Optional Payment Lifetime Mortgage?

 A Retirement Interest Only Mortgage commits you to pay the interest each month.
 This means the amount you owe doesn’t increase over time.
 If you’re not sure you can commit to this, consider the Optional Payment Lifetime Mortgage.
 This gives you the option to pay off some of the interest, but you don’t have to.
 Any unpaid interest is added to the loan.

 - How flexible is a Retirement Interest Only Mortgage?

 You can repay more than just the interest on the loan to reduce how much you owe even further.
 It’s also possible to still move home with a Retirement Interest Only Mortgage.
 What’s more, you can apply for a further loan against your property in the future.

 - Missing interest payments

-If you miss monthly interest payments we’ll always try and help.
+If you miss monthly interest payments, we’ll always try to help.
 If we can’t resolve the situation, as a last resort your home may be repossessed.